 CDI has completed Concept, Schematic stages of MEP design as undertook Design Supervision Duties during working Drawings and Construction stage.
 We have utilised building modelling software REVIT@ in order to provide efficient, clash - free systems design.

 The ground level will be occupied by a supermarket and back of house facilities.
-The first and second floor will be primarily fashion retail space and the third floor is given to a cinema and ten pin bowling.
+The first and second floors are fashion retail space and the third floor is given to a cinema and ten pin bowling.
 Centre benefits from existing 4 storey car park adjacent to the building.

-Our task was to develop a major servicing strategy and deliver schematic design in collaboration with local architect and engineers, which allowed us to incorporate European Standards and local building codes.
+Our task was to develop a major servicing strategy and deliver schematic design in collaboration with local architects and engineers, which allowed us to incorporate European Standards and local building codes.

 Shopping and Entertainment Centre PROSPECT is one of the largest development on the left bank of river Dnipro in the capital of Ukraine.

 Developer has implemented a number of European-style techniques to ensure a constant flow of customers throughout the complex.
 Hypermarket Auchan, located on the second floor will increase the flow of shoppers through the retail space.